zpainter/iassist/content/about/regional-report-1996-1997-europe.md

     Bridget Winstanley attended a scoping meeting in Dublin in December last year.
 Kevin Schurer has been appointed to carry out the feasibility study which will report to the SSRC in June this year.
-:   Ken Hannigan\'s report pays tribute to the influence of IASSIST on
+:   Ken Hannigan's report pays tribute to the influence of IASSIST on
     the activity in Ireland:
-:   \"IASSISTers (yourself, Denise, Mark) have been directly involved
+:   "IASSISTers (yourself, Denise, Mark) have been directly involved
     while others such as Peggy Adams and Tom Browne have been offering intellectual and practical support from a distance.
 :   You noted in your report last year that Mark Conrad had been
     appointed as a Fulbright Scholar in the Archives Department of University College Dublin for the academic year 1995-96.
-He finished his stint in June 1996 but I think that his influence over the archival profession here will be felt for a long time to come.\"
+He finished his stint in June 1996 but I think that his influence over the archival profession here will be felt for a long time to come."

 <!-- -->

 **EconData: a Dutch data service for economic data**
-:   In the summer of 1996 SWIDOC\'s Steinmetz Archive started the
+:   In the summer of 1996 SWIDOC's Steinmetz Archive started the
     project EconData to establish a Dutch data service for economic data.
 This service will be integrated with the current activities of the archive.
 EconData builds on previous feasibility studies